 Frank Wouters has been leading renewable energy businesses, projects, transactions and technology development for more than 30 years.
-He has played a lead role in the development of projects valued at over $4.5 billion, ranging from small scale PV solar electrification in Uganda to the 100MW Shams Concentrated Solar Plant (CSP) in the UAE, and strategic equity investment in the London Array, the world’s largest offshore wind project.
+He has played a lead role in the development of projects ranging from small scale PV solar electrification in Uganda to the 100MW Shams Concentrated Solar Plant (CSP) in the UAE, and strategic equity investment in the London Array, the world’s largest offshore wind project at the time.
 His transactions have received multiple project finance “Deal of the Year” awards and in 2020 he was runner-up “Hydrogen Economist of the Year” by the Petroleum Economist.

 As Deputy-Director General of the International Renewable Energy Association (IRENA), the first global intergovernmental organization dedicated to all renewables, Frank managed a US$350 million project facility for RE.
 He appraised over 80 projects a year and recommended projects for funding.
 He was also in charge of IRENA’s Coalition for Action, the interface platform with private sector actors.

 Mr. Wouters has served on the board of energy companies in Europe, Australia, Africa, Asia and the USA.
-He currently serves as SVP Energy Transition at Reliance Industries, Director of the EU GCC Clean Energy Technology Network, interim Chairman and Board Director of Gore Street Capital in London, Chairman of Dii Desert Energy’s Advisory Board, Chairman of the MENA Hydrogen Alliance, Fellow of the Payne Institute – Colorado School of Mines and Non-executive Board Director of Vast Solar, Australia.
+He currently serves as SVP New Energy at Reliance Industries, interim Chairman and Board Director of Gore Street Capital in London, Chairman of Dii Desert Energy’s Advisory Board, Co-President of the Long Duration Energy Storage Council, Executive Committee Member of the Ammonia Energy Association, Chairman of the MENA Hydrogen Alliance, Fellow of the Payne Institute – Colorado School of Mines and Non-executive Board Director of Vast Solar, Australia.

 Mr. Wouters has significant experience working in emerging markets.
 In Ghana, he liaised with donors to coordinate over US$750 million in funds for RE projects as part of the SE4All program.
 He has worked with many donors and development banks, including KfW, GIZ, the European Commission and the World Bank on strategic energy initiatives all over the world.